-The difference between the public offering price per Class A ordinary share, assuming no value is attributed to the warrants included in the units we are offering pursuant to this prospectus or the private placement warrants, and the pro forma net tangible book value per Class A ordinary share after this offering constitutes the dilution to investors in this offering.
-Such calculation does not reflect any dilution associated with the sale and exercise of warrants, including the private placement warrants, which would cause the actual dilution to the public shareholders to be higher, particularly where a cashless exercise is utilized.
+The difference between the public offering price per Class A ordinary share and the pro forma net tangible book value per Class A ordinary share after this offering constitutes the dilution to investors in this offering.
 Net tangible book value per share is determined by dividing our net tangible book value, which is our total tangible assets less total liabilities (including the value of Class A ordinary shares which may be redeemed for cash), by the number of outstanding Class A ordinary shares.

-As of December 14, 2020, our net tangible book value was \$1,000, or approximately \$0.00 per ordinary share.
-After giving effect to the sale of 10,000,000 Class A ordinary shares included in the units we are offering by this prospectus (or 11,500,000 Class A ordinary shares if the underwriters' over-allotment option is exercised in full), the sale of the private placement warrants and the deduction of underwriting commissions and estimated expenses of this offering, our pro forma net tangible book value as of December 14, 2020 would have been \$5,000,010 or \$1.54 per share (or \$5,000,010 or \$1.36 per share if the underwriters' over-allotment option is exercised in full), representing an immediate increase in net tangible book value (as decreased by the value of 9,251,099 Class A ordinary shares that may be redeemed for cash, or 10,698,599 Class A ordinary shares if the underwriters' over-allotment option is exercised in full) of \$1.54 per share (or \$1.36 per share if the underwriters' over-allotment option is exercised in full) to our sponsor as of the date of this prospectus and an immediate dilution to public shareholders from this offering of \$10.00 per public share.
-Total dilution to public shareholders from this offering will be \$8.46 per share (or \$8.64 if the underwriters' over-allotment option is exercised in full).
+As of December 31, 2020, our net tangible book deficit was \$120,596, or approximately \$(0.02) per ordinary share.
+After giving effect to the sale of 28,000,000 Class A ordinary shares we are offering by this prospectus (or 32,000,000 Class A ordinary shares if the underwriters' over-allotment option is exercised in full), the sale of the private placement shares and the deduction of underwriting commissions and estimated expenses of this offering, our pro forma net tangible book value as of December 31, 2020 would have been \$5,000,004 or \$0.54 per share (or \$5,000,004 or \$0.48 per share if the underwriters' over-allotment option is exercised in full), representing an immediate increase in net tangible book value (as decreased by the value of 26,720,615 Class A ordinary shares that may be redeemed for cash, or 30,580,615 Class A ordinary shares if the underwriters' over-allotment option is exercised in full) of \$0.56 per share (or \$0.50 per share if the underwriters' over-allotment option is exercised in full) to our sponsor as of the date of this prospectus and an immediate dilution to public shareholders from this offering of \$10.00 per public share.
+Total dilution to public shareholders from this offering over-allotment option is exercised in full).

-The following table illustrates the dilution to the public shareholders on a per-share basis, assuming no value is attributed to the warrants included in the units or the private placement warrants:
+The following table illustrates the dilution to the public shareholders on a per-share basis, assuming no value is attributed to the private placement shares:

-Without Over-allotment Vith allotment Public offering price \$10.
-00 \$10.00 Net tangible book value before this offering 0.00 0.00 Increase attributable to public shareholders 1.54 1.36 Pro forma net tangible book value after this offering and the sale of the private placement warrants 1. \$ 8. .54 1.36 \$ 8.64 Dilution to public shareholders \$ 8.64 Percentage of dilution to public shareholders 4.6% 86.4%
+Without Over-allotment With Over-allotment Public offering price \$10. \$10.00 Net tangible book deficit before this offering (0.02) (0.02) Increase attributable to public shareholders 0.56 0.50 Pro forma net tangible book value after this offering and the sale of the private === placement shares 0.
+0.48 Dilution to public shareholders \$ 9. \$ 9.52 Percentage of dilution to public shareholders 95.2%

-For purposes of presentation, we have reduced our pro forma net tangible book value after this offering (assuming no exercise of the underwriters' over-allotment option) by \$92,510,990 because holders of up to approximately 92.5% of our public shares may redeem their shares for a pro rata share of the aggregate amount then on deposit in the trust account at a per share redemption price equal to the amount in the trust account as set forth in our tender offer or proxy materials (initially anticipated to be the aggregate amount held in trust two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our income taxes, if any, divided by the number of the then-outstanding public shares).
+For purposes of presentation, we have reduced our pro forma net tangible book value after this offering (assuming no exercise of the underwriters' over-allotment option) by \$267,206,150 because holders of up to approximately 95.4% of our public shares may redeem their shares for a pro rata share of the aggregate amount then on deposit in the trust account at a per share redemption price equal to the amount in the trust account as set forth in our tender offer or proxy materials (initially anticipated to be the aggregate amount held in trust two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our income taxes, if any, divided by the number of the then-outstanding public shares).